SparkPost/support-docs/support/user-guide/automatic-inline-seeds.md

 Automatic Inline Seeding relies on the `campaign_id` (`job_id` for PowerMTA) field to group messages and to know which groups of messages should be seeded.
 You can set `campaign_id` on your messages when sending through API or SMTP.

 A `campaign_id` requires a minimum of 1,000 messages sent before being seeded, to help prevent overseeding (sending to a disproportionately high number of seeds in a campaign).
-If the campaigns you want to seed are less than 1,000 recipients or if your campaign will send too fast for our systems to count, we recommend continuing to use our manual seeding tool.
+If the campaigns you want to seed are less than 1,000 recipients or if your campaign's duration is too short for our asynchronous seeding processes to complete we recommend continuing to use our manual seeding tool.

 ### Getting Started